lhsego/docs-csp2015/markdown/housing_demo.md

 time | date (the data is aggregated monthly) nSold | number sold this month medListPriceSqft | median list price per square foot medSoldPriceSqft |  median sold price per square foot

-### Investigating the data with Trelliscope ###
+### Data Exploration - Housing Sales Data ###

-The datadr, trelliscope, and housingData packages need to be imported for the following demo.
-We would also ask that you set the working directory to the location of the housing demo visual data base (vdb) directory.
-This will allow you, the user, to connect to the data base and interact with the trelliscope output.
+The `datadr`, `trelliscope`, and `housingData` packages need to be imported for the following demo.
+Make sure to set the working directory to the location of the housing demo visual data base (vdb) directory.
+This will allow you to connect to the data base and interact with the trelliscope output.

 ```r